-The most cited reason why people want to get into cryptocurrency investing are the well documented examples of where people have made crazy sums of money.
+The most cited reason why people want to get into cryptocurrency investing is the well-documented examples of where people have made crazy sums of money.
 People often get a sense of Fear of Missing Out (FOMO).

 There are potentially billions of consumers, investors and users coming into the space and that means it’s a great time to get involved.
 Get there before the masses!

 Another reason why people get involved in Bitcoin is that it serves as a hedge against traditional currencies (otherwise known as fiat currency).
 The best investors never keep their eggs in one basket.
 Cryptocurrencies are now becoming increasingly attractive as an option to diversify and give excellent returns.

 How do I buy cryptocurrencies?

 Buying crypto has never been easier.
 What used to strike fear into the heart of every new investor in the space can now be achieved as easy as 1-2-3.

 Let’s dig down into how we can get started buying our first cryptocurrency.

 I’d always recommend buying actual Bitcoin rather than a certificate of Bitcoin.
 You want to be able to own a part of the tech and to be able to send and spend at your leisure.

 Buying Bitcoin on exchanges is simple.
 I’d recommend starting on Coinbase.
 Sign up, verify your identity, register a credit/debit card and submit a selfie.
 You’re now good to go!